 Friendly To: Diabetic, EOE, FPIES, Fructose Intolerance, GAPs, Low Histamine, Paleo, SCD, Vegan

-Compatible With: AIP Paleo, Seed Free
+Compatible With: AIP Paleo, Berry Free.
+Seed Free

-For Seed Free: Omit the nutmeg.
+Seed Free: Omit the nutmeg.

-For AIP Paleo: Omit the allsipce and nutmeg.
+AIP Paleo: Omit the allsipce and nutmeg.
 Use a little extra ginger to round out the recipe.

 Related Recipe: Dairy Free Pumpkin Pudding